-Each student's program is planned individually to meet the student's needs, interests and capabilities.
+Your program will be individually planned to meet your needs, interests and capabilities.
 The aim of this program is to develop chemists who are able to think creatively and critically.
 The department requires all full–time students to participate in instructional activities.
-The value of teaching experience in strengthening an individual's understanding of his or her field of study, and aids in career decision making.
+The value of teaching experience strengthens your understanding of your field of study, and aids in career decision making.

-Each new graduate student is assigned a student adviser and must obtain the approval of the adviser each semester before registering for any graduate classes.
+As a new graduate student, you will be assigned a student adviser.
+You must obtain the advisor's approval each semester before registering for any graduate classes.

-All degree applicants must hold a bachelor’s degree from an accredited educational institution, with a minimum GPA of 3.0 on a 4.0 scale.
+To apply for the degree program, you must hold a bachelor’s degree from an accredited educational institution, with a minimum GPA of 3.0 on a 4.0 scale.
 Graduate Record Examination (GRE) is required.
 Applicants with a GPA less than 3.0 may be granted provisional admission.

 - Minimum GRE scores: 300 (quantitative + verbal) and 2.5 (analytical writing)

 - Minimum TOEFL score: 80 -or- Minimum IELTS score: 5.5, for international applicants.

 A minimum of 32 credit hours is required for the Master of Science (M.S.) in Chemistry degree.
 A minimum of 20 credit hours of 500-level coursework is required with 15 credit hours required from the chemistry disciplines.
 A maximum of 12 credit hours of 400-level coursework may be used to fulfill graduate study requirements.

-Students seeking the M.S. in Chemistry degree with the thesis option must also register for six to eight credit hours of research coursework numbered 591, write a thesis based on original research, and defend it before his or her M.S. thesis committee.
+If you are seeking the M.S. in Chemistry degree with the thesis option, you must register for six to eight credit hours of research coursework numbered CHEM 591, write a thesis based on original research, and defend it before a M.S. thesis committee.
 The thesis and oral defense should be completed before the end of the third year of academic study.
-M.S.
-Chemistry students fulfill their comprehensive examination requirement with their thesis defense.
+You will fulfill your comprehensive examination requirement with a thesis defense.